 Areas that receive high stormwater runoff will be landscaped to cope with heavy rainfall, and new tree pits will contain large soil volumes to provide passive irrigation.

 The State Library Station precinct is highly developed and includes a mix of contemporary and heritage architecture in a streetscape that has seen significant change and building works over the past few years.

 The Franklin Street station entrance outside RMIT will be located within a landscaped setting, with the entrance structure in line with the height of nearby trees.
 Landscaping to create a visual break between the hard surface of buildings and Franklin Street will provide a new space for students and locals to enjoy and relax.

 Outside the Melbourne City Baths, widened footpaths will increase space for pedestrians and allow for trees where there currently are none.

-The existing memorial to Aboriginal prisoners wrongly executed on the corner of Victoria and Franklin Streets will be retained.
+The existing memorial to Aboriginal prisoners wrongly executed, located on the corner of Victoria and Franklin streets, will be retained.